Roksana-Afrin-Anika/General-Calculator/README.md

 # General-Calculator
-The General Calculator is a versatile computational tool designed to facilitate a wide range of arithmetic and mathematical operations.It is engineered to perform basic functions such as addition, subtraction, multiplication, and division, as well as more advanced calculations.This calculator features a user-friendly interface, ensuring accessibility and ease of use for individuals of varying proficiency levels.
-Its robust design allows for quick and accurate results, making it an essential utility for students.
+The Mini Calculator for Two Input Numbers is a compact and efficient computational device engineered to perform basic arithmetic operations on two numerical inputs.
+It is tailored for quick and straightforward calculations, making it an ideal tool for various everyday tasks requiring rapid computation.

 Key Features:

+Dual Input Capability: Accepts two numerical inputs simultaneously, enabling swift and convenient calculation.
-Basic Arithmetic Functions: Addition, subtraction, multiplication, and division.
+Basic Arithmetic Functions: Supports fundamental arithmetic operations, including addition, subtraction, multiplication, and division.
-Advanced Operations: Modulus,Floor.
-User-Friendly Interface: Intuitive layout for seamless operation.
-Accuracy and Efficiency: Ensures precise results with rapid processing times.
+Clear and Concise Display: Features a clear display interface that showcases input values, operation symbols, and computed results for enhanced visibility and user comprehension.
+Portable Design: Compact and lightweight construction ensures easy portability, making it suitable for on-the-go use in diverse environments.
+Battery-Powered Operation: Utilizes battery power for standalone functionality, eliminating the need for external power sources and enhancing versatility.